 - Oklahoma: Gov. Mary Fallin (R) rejected the Medicaid expansion in November 2012 and has not proposed an alternate model for expanding insurance coverage for low-income state residents.
-However, some administration allies have said she has "not closed the door" on a possible, future plan to expand coverage.

 - South Carolina: On March 12, 2013, the state House Republican majority rejected an expansion of Medicaid, opting instead to allocate $80 million in state and federal funding in South Carolina's budget for a hospital incentive payment program.
 Gov. Nikki Haley (R) announced in July 2012 that she opposes expansion.